How is MONJUVI unique?

 How your condition progresses and how you may respond to MONJUVI depends on your individual circumstances.

-In the later analysis, a similar number of people who received MONJUVI and lenalidomide reached either complete or partial remission.
+In the 5-year analysis, a similar number of people who received MONJUVI and lenalidomide reached either complete or partial remission.

-For people in the study who reached remission, results showed how long remission lasted
+For people in the study who reached remission, how long did remission last?

 Learn more about how you will receive MONJUVI and your treatment schedule.